 - Tic-Tac-Toe: Play Tic-Tac-Toe with the letters your child needs to practice.

-- Air Writing: Practice writing letters in the air–have your child pretend that their index finger is a rocket and then demonstrate how to write the letters in the sky.
+- Air Writing: Practice writing letters in the air.
+Have your child pretend that their index finger is a rocket.
+Then demonstrate how to write the letters in the sky.

 - Dry-Erase Markers: Use dry-erase markers to practice writing on mirrors or glass surfaces.
 Kids love this!